mahuntington/python_sql/python_sql/lessons/flask.md

 You can have as many different virtual environments as you want, located wherever you want.
 From here on out, whenever you install a Python package, it will be installed just for the virtual environment that has been activated, leaving the others alone.

 Switching between virtual environments is as easy as running the `source` command above for the given virtual environment that you want to activate.

 ## Install Flask

-Flask is a 3rd party package for python.
+Flask is a 3rd party package for Python.
 It's designed to help developers quickly create web applications and web API's.
 Let's install it for the virtual environment we just created.

 ```zsh
 pip install Flask